aws-samples/shopfloor-connectivity/docs/core/aggregation-configuration.md

 [SFC Configuration](./sfc-configuration.md) > [Sources](./sfc-configuration.md#sources) > [Schedule](./schedule-configuration.md) > [Aggregation](./schedule-configuration.md#aggregation)

-An optional aggregation can be used for a schedule to collect the results of multiple read values and combine these in a single output message, optimally applying functions to aggregate the output data.
+Aggregation  defines how multiple read values from a schedule are combined into a single output message.
+It enables statistical processing of collected data points by applying aggregation functions (such as average, sum, minimum, maximum, or count) to the values before they are published.
+This helps reduce data volume and provide meaningful summaries of the collected measurements over the specified aggregation period.

 - [Schema](#schema)
 - [Examples](#examples)